MapColonies/telemetry/src/semanticConventions/README.md

  */

 /**
-* Louis the scottish straight cat
+* attributes related to fold
 * @constant
+* @deprecated Change to new attribute if this one was replaced

 */
-export const SCOTTISH_FOLD_LOUIS = 'mapcolonies.scottish.fold.louis'

-/**
-* Freddy the scottish fold cat
-* @constant
-*/
-export const SCOTTISH_FOLD_FREDDY = 'mapcolonies.scottish.fold.freddy'
+export const SCOTTISH_FOLD = 'mapcolonies.scottish.fold'

 /**
 * David the scottish straight cat